The Fed held rates in March 2026, and that usually sparks the same question from California buyers: So mortgage rates are dropping now, right?

 For homeowners with very low existing first mortgages, a HELOC or second-lien option may be smarter than replacing the first loan entirely.

-What buyers should watch over the next 30 to 60 days
+What to watch over the next 30 to 60 days

 Instead of obsessing over one Fed meeting, watch these: